ovh/docs/pages/web/hosting/hosting_how_to_get_my_website_online/guide.en-ie.md

 ---
 title: 'Publishing a website on your Web Hosting space'
 slug: web_hosting_how_to_get_my_website_online
-excerpt: 'Learn how to publish a website on your OVH web hosting space'
+excerpt: 'Learn how to publish a website on your OVHcloud web hosting space'
 section: 'Getting started'
 order: 2
 ---

-**Last updated 31st May 2018**
+**Last updated 19/01/2022**

 ## Objective

 There are a multitude of different websites on the internet.
-Whether you are creating a blog or an online store, sharing your hobby or promoting your work, your [OVH Web Hosting space](https://www.ovhcloud.com/en-ie/web-hosting/){.external} lets you host the site you want, provided it is compatible with the [configuration of our infrastructures](https://webhosting-infos.hosting.ovh.net){.external}.
+Whether you are creating a blog or an online store, sharing your hobby or promoting your work, your [OVHcloud Web Hosting space](https://www.ovhcloud.com/en-ie/web-hosting/){.external} lets you host the site you want, provided it is compatible with the [configuration of our infrastructures](https://webhosting-infos.hosting.ovh.net){.external}.

-**Learn how to publish a website on your OVH Web Hosting space.**
+**Learn how to publish a website on your OVHcloud Web Hosting space.**

 ## Requirements

-- You must have an [OVH Web Hosting plan](https://www.ovhcloud.com/en-ie/web-hosting/){.external}.
+- You must have an [OVHcloud Web Hosting plan](https://www.ovhcloud.com/en-ie/web-hosting/){.external}.
 - You must have received an email confirming that your Web Hosting plan has been set up.
 - You must have a [domain name](https://www.ovhcloud.com/en-ie/domains/){.external} that can be used to access your website.
-- You must be logged in to your [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie){.external}.
+- You must be logged in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.ie/&ovhSubsidiary=ie){.external}.

 ## Instructions

 ### Step 1: define your project

 Having a clear idea of your objective is essential if your project is to be a success.
 What do you want to do with your website?
 How will you publish it?
-There are several potential ways to make your project become a reality with your OVH Web Hosting plan:
+There are several potential ways to make your project become a reality with your OVHcloud Web Hosting plan:

-- **Use a turn-key site, with OVH’s 1-click modules.** This solution offers the benefits of a ready-made structure for your website that you can then customise (themes, text, etc.).
-OVH offers four such 1-click modules, compatible with our infrastructures, on the [“Create a website with 1-click modules”](https://www.ovhcloud.com/en-ie/web-hosting/uc-website/){.external} page.
+- **Use a turn-key site, with OVHcloud’s 1-click modules.** This solution offers the benefits of a ready-made structure for your website that you can then customise (themes, text, etc.).
+OVHcloud offers four such 1-click modules, compatible with our infrastructures, on the [“Create a website with 1-click modules”](https://www.ovhcloud.com/en-ie/web-hosting/uc-website/){.external} page.

-- **Use a turn-key website that you install manually.** This solution gives you the benefit of a ready-made website structure that you can customise (themes, text, etc.), which you install yourself on your OVH Web Hosting space.
+- **Use a turn-key website that you install manually.** This solution gives you the benefit of a ready-made website structure that you can customise (themes, text, etc.), which you install yourself on your OVHcloud Web Hosting space.

 - **Create your website yourself.** This is a more technical solution that requires programming skills, but it does give you the option of creating a tailor-made project.

-- **Migrate an existing website to OVH.** This solution may prove complicated if an interruption in service for the website concerned is not an option.
-To guide you through this process, you should consult the following guide: [“Migrating your website and emails to OVH”](https://docs.ovh.com/ie/en/hosting/migrating-website-to-ovh/){.external}.
+- **Migrate an existing website to OVHcloud.** This solution may prove complicated if an interruption in service for the website concerned is not an option.
+To guide you through this process, you should consult the following guide: [“Migrating your website and emails to OVHcloud”](https://docs.ovh.com/ie/en/hosting/migrating-website-to-ovh/){.external}.

 Once you have examined these various possibilities, you can choose one of two options: